ibrasec/MyKitchen/docker_cmds.md

 ```

 ## Running a docker image
 To run a certain image, use the run flag, this will run the image and might get you inside of it, so that whatever you type in the terminal is going to only affect the running image.
+Note that adding the keyword **latest** is the default, where the image version to ran will be the latest.
 ```
-$ docker run <image-name>
+$ docker run <image-name>:latest
 ```
 To run the image in the background, simply add the -d option, this is similar to passing the & charecter after executing a service.
 ```
-$ docker run -d <image-name>
+$ docker run -d <image-name>:latest
 ```
 To run the image with a certain version simply add the version after the :
 ```